 Ker Communications also has a tight knit crew of partners, part-timers and occasionally interns.

 “I know a lot of stuff and I am always learning, but sometimes it is best to talk to the experts.
 I know a lot of those too.
-We are building a great team of the best independent creative and technical minds in the business, and we never outsource to anyone I don’t know personally and trust thoroughly enough to attach my own name to their work.
+We are building a great team of the best independent creative and technical minds in design, search marketing, and social media; and we never outsource to anyone I don’t know personally and trust thoroughly enough to attach my own name to their work.
 And that is also why it is ‘Ker Communications’.
 That’s MY name on the line, not some made up name that I could hide from tomorrow”.